aleen42/PersonalWiki/Programming/JavaScript/webgl/SVG/calibration_parameters/calibration_parameters.md

 </svg>
 ```

-That's why I need a calibration paramter for updating data of points in paths.
+That's why I need a calibration parameter for updating data of points in paths.